Space industry of Russia: The crisis years

 In 1993, the most prestigious program of the industry, the Buran space shuttle, was canceled.
-It had been worked on for 20 years by the industry's best companies, and the cancellation immediately resulted in a 30% reduction in the industry's work force.
+It had been worked on for 20 years by the industry's best companies, and the cancelation immediately resulted in a 30% reduction in the industry's work force.
 300,000 people worked in the industry at the end of 1994, down from 400,000 in 1987, and the space program's funding now amounted to just 0.23% of the country's budget.

-The final phase of the space program's contradiction took place during the 1998 Russian financial crisis.
+The final phase of the space program's contraction took place during the 1998 Russian financial crisis.
 Much of the budgeted money never arrived at the companies.
 The space industry continued to shed work force, and soon only 100,000 people remained.
 Wages were also cut: for example at the leading rocket engine producer NPO Energomash, the average monthly salary during this time was 3,000 rubles ($104).
 The space industry's physical infrastructure declined greatly, and this was symbolised by a roof collapse in 2001 at the Baikonur Cosmodrome which destroyed the Buran shuttle which had flown the one and only flight of the program in 1988.
 No funds were available to look after the shuttle's hangar in Baikonur and it collapsed on the shuttle in May 2002.

 Foreign partnerships

 During the crisis years, of the main ways for the industry's companies to survive was to look for foreign partnerships.
 In this respect, Khrunichev was particularly successful.
 On 15 April 1993 Khrunichev created the Lockheed-Khrunichev-Energia joint venture with the American company Lockheed.
 In 1995, due to the merger of Lockheed and Martin Marietta, it was transformed into International Launch Services (ILS).
 The joint venture marketed launches on both the Proton and the American Atlas rockets.
 The United States had given permission for the appearance of Proton on the international launch market, but introduced a quota to protect the launch market from "Russian dumping."
 Despite this, the Proton, built by Khrunichev, was successful and by the end of 2000 had earned launch contracts worth over $1.5 billion.
 Since 1994, the Proton has earned $4.3 billion for the Russian space industry as a whole, and in 2011 this figure is expected to raise to $6 billion.

-Another successful company was Energomash, whose extremely powerful RD-180 engine was installed on American Atlas V rockets.
+Another successful company was NPO Energomash, whose extremely powerful RD-180 engine was installed on American Atlas V rockets.
 The rocket's manufacturer Lockheed Martin initially bought 101 RD-180 engines from Energomash, earning the company $1 billion in hard currency.